-The Elastic Beats are a great group of data shippers.
+The OSS Elastic Beats are a great group of data shippers.
 They are cross-platform, lightweight, and can ship data to a number of tools including Humio as long as you stick to the OSS builds.

 Packetbeat — Analyzes network packets and common protocols like HTTP